The information specified on this webpage can lead to a massive infection with QRP bacilli.

 Note, that so far still no effective remedy was found against it.

 If you hears for the first time the term QRP, perhaps some questions occur.
 I hope that I can answer some of it on this page.
 And you will recognize, that also QRPer do not renounce the joy to reach a DX station.
 Many referring on this webpage apply of course also for the otherwise normal 100 W stations.
 However they should be considered strengthened by QRP stations.
-After all with 1 kW nearly each ham can reach a DX station in a pile-up.
+After all, with the 750 W permitted in Germany, almost every radio amateur can reach a DX station in a pile-up.

 What is QRP operation and what should I consider with it?

-QRP is primarily an abbreviation from the telegrafie with commercial radio services.
-It means "Reducing you the transmitting power!" or as question formulated "Should I reduce the transmitting power?"
+QRP is primarily an abbreviation from the wireless telegrafie with commercial radio services.
+It means "Reduce you the transmitting power!" or as question formulated "Should I reduce the transmitting power?"
 The term QRP is used by the hams, for thereby to refer to the special mode of its radio station.
 QRP mode is the transmit mode with low power: 5 W output for CW, 10 W output PEP for telephony.